 Studies show that when one person in the family has ADHD, it can affect how satisfied parents, siblings, and others in the family feel with their everyday life.
-For some, that can lead to relationship problems, less family togetherness, and more conflict.
+For example, children with ADHD create far more demands on parents’ time and attention.
+That can lead to relationship problems, less family togetherness, and more conflict.
 Research even shows higher rates of divorce and depression among parents of a child with ADHD, compared with other families.

 Managing the Condition

 It helps to get your child diagnosed as early as possible.
-There are other conditions that can look like ADHD, so make sure you find out if it truly is ADHD.
+Other conditions can look like ADHD, so make sure you find out if it truly is ADHD.

 Part of helping your child with ADHD involves keeping up with your child’s:

 Treatment.
 If your child takes medicine to treat ADHD, you’ll need to watch for any side effects and make sure your child gets the right dose.
 Keep up with any other treatment that your doctor recommends, too.